-The right car seat for your child is the one that fits your child, your vehicle and will be easy to install correctly, every time.
+Which is the best car seat for you?
+The right car seat for your child is the one that fits your child, and your vehicle and will be easy to install correctly every time.
 There’s no one seat that is considered the best.
 Even price alone is not an indication of the safest or most suitable car seat.
 You must take into consideration your child’s size, your vehicle design, and your lifestyle needs when deciding which type of car seat is right for your family.
 Consult the National Highway Traffic Safety Administration's guide on ensuring car seat safety based on your child’s age, weight, and height.

 Chicco has car seat options for children of all ages and common sizes.
 Browse our car seats, bases, and boosters.